 Her response was intense.
-“I was so moved by the song that I couldn’t finish listen to it before bursting into tears,” she paused and took a deep breath before continuing.
+“I was so moved by the song that I couldn’t finish listening to it before bursting into tears.”
+She paused and took a deep breath before continuing.
 “Then everything began to spin.
 I just kept thinking about the oppression of my people.
 It’s like I feel the weight of it all on my shoulders.”

-She asked me the date that I saw highlighted again, and then said she would look it up to see if there was any significance.
-Later that night, she texted me and said that the Cherokee have a spring celebration every year called the celebration of new beginnings and fresh starts, which began on the New Moon and ends ten days later each year.
-The New Moon was on March 9th of that year, and so the last day of it would be March 19th, just as I had seen! he celebration ceremony would have been performed always at sunset, which for them was the beginning of the new day.
-This was the.
+She asked me for the date that I saw highlighted again, and then said she would look it up to see if there was any significance.
+Later that night, she texted me and said that the Cherokee have a spring celebration every year called “The First New Moon of Spring”, which began on the New Moon, March 9th and ended ten days later, which was March 19th.
+The celebration would be on March 19th, just as I had seen!
+The celebration ceremony would have been performed at sunset, which for them was the beginning of the new day.
+This was the exact time of day the Holy Spirit had directed us to do the prayers.

-Then the Holy Spirit led me to read Ezekiel 37, which spoke about God giving the prophet Ezekiel a vision where he saw masses of dry bones and he speaking to those bones to live, to rattle together, put sinew and flesh on, and then to stand up and walk again, by the very breath of God.
-Later, in the same chapter, God instructs Ezekiel to take to take three rods and bind them togethe
+Then the Holy Spirit led me to read Ezekiel 37, which told about God giving the prophet Ezekiel a vision where he saw masses of dry bones and he was to speak to those bones to live, to rattle together, put sinew and flesh on, and then to stand up and walk again, by the very breath of God.
+Later, in the same chapter, God instructs Ezekiel to take two rods representing Israel and Judah and bind them together.

-r, and as I read that part, I knew that God wanted me to do the same thing: to take three rods (one representing each people group) and bind them together as a prophetic act of God bringing forgiveness and unity between these people groups once more.
+As I read that part, I knew that God wanted me to do the same thing: to take three rods, one representing each people group: white, black, and native, and bind them together as a prophetic act of God bringing forgiveness and unity between these people groups once more.

-One evening, as my family was gathered for prayer, during this time fr wse felt compelled to joined together to pray a prayer of forgiveness for division, abuse of power, bitterness, even bloodshed among families.
+One evening, as my family was gathered for prayer, we felt compelled to join together and pray for forgiveness for division, abuse of power, bitterness, even bloodshed among families.
 We started by asking God to forgive us for divisiveness in our family.
-We prayed for forgiveness over sins that caused division and asked the Father to break the cursthat curse to be broken.We are told in Ezekiel 47 that “ “ we eek can seek forgiveness in order to cleanse the land on which we live will and break generational curses, which is also found in .s.
+We prayed for forgiveness over sins that caused division and asked the Father to break the curse.
+We are told in Ezekiel 36 AMP that “on that day that I cleanse you from all your sins, I will also cause the cities to be inhabited and the ruins will be rebuilt.”
+As we seek forgiveness to be cleansed, the land on which we live will flourish, breaking generational curses, and rebuilding the devastation of many generations, which is also found in Isaiah 61.